 If you’re not quite ready to dive into making my Epsom salt bath bombs recipe yourself, you can purchase handmade bath bombs with Epsom salt from a number of amazing bath and beauty artisans on Etsy here.
 (Pictured is a Marigold Ginger & Citrus Bath Bomb with Epsom salt from Buck Naked Soap Company.)

-More Natural Pain Remedy Options
+More Natural Recipes for Pain Relief

 Looking for other natural pain remedies?
 I highly recommend Genexa Arnica Advantage: Organic Pain Relief as a natural, non-habit forming homeopathic supplement.
-(You can find great products on natural homeopathic products like this one at Thrive Market which is where I shop for mine.)

 Alternately you may also want to consider one of my other topical pain relief remedies:

 - Pain Relief Bath Salts Recipe to Soothe Sore Muscles